sst/sst/www/docs/introduction.md

 - [**Admin dashboard**](what-is-sst.md#local-dev) to view logs, run queries, browse uploads, apply migrations, and more.
   - Way better than clicking through a dozen different services in the AWS console.
 - [**Full-stack starters**](what-is-sst.md#starters) with all the best practices, designed like monoliths.
-  - Don't spend days organizing your functions or getting secrets, testing, etc. to work.
+  - Don't spend days organizing your functions or getting secrets, testing, etc., to work.

 </div>